gbif/data-blog/content/post/2022-01-04-make-big-queries-using-GBIF-parquet-snapshots.md

 > Interfaces to the arrow package are also available in [other languages](https://arrow.apache.org/)

-The R package [arrow](https://arrow.apache.org/docs/r/) allows queries to run **without downloading a large dataset** to your local computer.
+The R package [arrow](https://arrow.apache.org/docs/r/) allows large queries to run on your locally by only downloading the parts of the dataset necessary to perform the query.

 This code will query the GBIF [AWS snapshot](https://registry.opendata.aws/gbif/) in the `gbif-open-data-eu-central-1` region from `2021-11-01`.
 Look [here](https://gbif-open-data-af-south-1.s3.af-south-1.amazonaws.com/index.html#occurrence/) to find the latest snapshot.

 ```r
 # get occurrence counts from all species in Sweden since 1990